-Therefore, it is recommended that the State of California, with the GEI Team, approach the Secretary of the Interior with a request that:
+Therefore, it is recommended that the State of California and the other Basin States and Mexico, with the GEI Team, approach the Secretary of the Interior with a request that:

 - 1. Funding be included in the President's FY 2020 budget for implementation of Phase 2 facilities; and - 2.
 The Secretary, with the assistance of the Bureau of Reclamation, submits a report to the Congress describing the proposed augmentation project and seeking congressional authorization of said plan.